Kyle Hamilton: 2022 season

 Hamilton was selected by the Baltimore Ravens in the first round (14th overall) of the draft.
 He signed his rookie contract on June 7, 2022.

-Hamilton entered the 2022 season as the Ravens second-string safety.
+He entered the 2022 season as the Ravens second-string safety.
 In his debut in Week 1 against the New York Jets, Hamilton had three solo tackles in a 24–9 win.
 In Week 3 against the New England Patriots, Hamilton forced the first fumble of his career.
 He also had three combined tackles (two solo) in a 37–26 win.
 Hamilton made his first sack and tackle for loss in a 23–20 win against the Cleveland Browns in Week 7.
 In Week 11 against the Carolina Panthers, Hamilton reinjured the same knee he injured in college.
 He was marked as inactive for their Week 12 game against Jacksonville Jaguars.

 Hamilton played in 16 of the 17 games while starting in four.
 He finished the season with 62 total tackles (46 solo), two sacks, five pass deflections, and a forced fumble.
-Following the season, he was named to the PFWA All-Rookie Team.
+After the season, he was named to the PFWA All-Rookie Team.
 In the AFC Wild Card Game against the Cincinnati Bengals, Hamilton had nine total tackles (five solo) as well as a forced and recovered fumble in a 24–17 loss.